elsevierPTG/interviews/java/README.md

 Steps:

-- Clone this repo and create a branch using your name as the branch name.
+- Fork this repo
 - Modify the code as described in the TODO items inside Exercise1, Exercise2, etc.
-- Send a pull request for your branch when you consider the assignment complete.
+- Send a pull request for your fork when you consider the assignment complete.

 Additional Notes: